 A: Inmates are first encouraged to speak with staff if they have an issue of concern or need.
 However, if for some reason communicating with a staff member is not helpful, inmates are asked to put their concerns in writing and submit the letter to appropriate staff.
 If these methods are unsuccessful, inmates may address the issue through the Administrative Remedy Program (ARP).

-A: Inmates are assigned to facilities based on custody classification, space availability, level of care designations (medical and/or mental health), and many other contributing factors.
-Inmates are placed in locations that best meet their needs and the space and security needs of the Department.
-Inmates may be transferred to different prisons for a variety of reasons including, but not limited to: investigations to medical, mental health, programs and classification issues.
+A: Inmates are assigned to facilities based on custody classification, space availability, level of care designations (medical and/or mental health), eligibility, and many other contributing factors.
+Inmates are placed in locations that best meet their needs and the space and security needs of the MDOC at its discretion.
+Inmates may be transferred at any time to any facility for any reasons including, but not limited to: investigations to medical, mental health, programs and classification issues.

 A: A general search of both person and property may be conducted at any time by an officer of the opposite gender.
 The nature of the search can include property and pat-down (“frisk” search) of a fully clothed inmate.
 Employees of the same sex as an inmate may perform a strip search of the inmate without the requirement of reasonable suspicion or probable cause.
 A search must be approved by a warden or higher-ranking employee in the chain of command.
 Strip searches are documented by employees.
 Visual body cavity searches are only permitted under strict circumstances.
 Officers may perform searches using drug-sniffing dogs at any time.